 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Collegiate Ministries, Communication, Racial Equity, Seminaries
+Categories: Collegiate Ministries, Communication, Racial Justice, Seminaries

 Tags: Beyoncé Mass, Columbia Theological Seminary, rev. yolanda norton, sisters chapel, spelman college